caitlinsalt/how-to-do-stuff/dotnet/c-sharp-crash-course.md

 // ^ syntax error
 ```

 Note that when you call a method using the default values for optional parameters, the values of the optional parameters are resolved and hard-coded into your CIL bytecode, at the calling location, at compile time.
-Because of this, if you publish an API that contains public methods with optional parameters, it is a bad idea to change the parameters' default values: it requires all calling code to be recompiled for the change to take effect.
+Because of this, if you publish an API that contains public methods with optional parameters, it is a bad idea to change the parameters' default values: it requires the calling code to be recompiled for the change to take effect, not the code where the change was made.

 Methods can have genuinely variable numbers of parameters, by making the final parameter an array type and declaring it using the `params` keyword.
 If, say you declare the following method: